Return to CHC Home Page

 When things are going well, the enzyme Nitric Oxide Synthase (NOS) converts dietary arginine into Nitric Oxide (NO).
 It is NO that dilates our vessel, renders platelets non-sticky, and resists plaque formation; it is NO that takes the “vulnerability” out of vascular biology.
 From the perspective of preventing CV disease, NO is a good thing, and we want a lot of it.

 In biology, however, too much of a good thing, at the wrong time, can be a problem.
-Let’s say you got up one morning, left your cave, and got bit by a saber tooth tiger; your wounds bled and your BP begins to fall.
+Let’s say you got up one morning, left your cave, and got bit by a saber tooth tiger; your wounds bleed and your BP begins to fall.
 Or maybe you ran out of water during a trip across the desert in search of food, or you developed sepsis when a wound failed to heal.
 In these conditions, we don’t want NO dilating our blood vessels or inhibiting clot formation.
 We want the opposite, and here Mother Nature gives us Superoxide, the antagonist to NO. Superoxide is a free radical.
 It instantly degrades NO, leading to instant blood vessel constriction, immune system up regulation, and an increased clotting tendency, great ideas when you are bleeding out following the tiger bite.
-However, it is Superoxide that damages endothelial function.
+However, it is Superoxide that compromises endothelial function.
 It is Superoxide, canceling out Nitric Oxide that is the ultimate cause of cardiovascular disease.
 Mother Nature did not give us Superoxide to kill us.
 Rather, the risk factors that contribute to CV disease are interpreted by our physiology as the threats to survival commonly encountered by primitive man – hypotension, bleeding, and sepsis.
 Mother Nature misconstrues risk factors as threats, so she up regulates Superoxide and shuts down NO production, generating the chronic vascular wall inflammatory condition that today we call atherosclerosis.

 How does Mother Nature throw the switch?
 What tells NOS to generate Superoxide as opposed to NO?
 The key determinant is the ratio of ADMA to arginine.
 ADMA is short for asymmetric dimethylarginine, arginine with two methyl (CH3) groups attached.
 When the ratio of ADMA to arginine is high, NOS stops making NO and starts generating Superoxide.
 Next question – what factors determine ADMA levels, the ADMA:Arginine ratio, and thus NO vs. Superoxide production?